ppy/osu-wiki/wiki/Performance_Troubleshooting/en.md

 - Check how often it happens, and whether it's at a consistent interval.
 - Check whether it still happens straight after a PC restart.
 - Try closing any application which shows overlays on the game (Discord, Steam, NVIDIA Shadowplay etc.)
 - Make sure you have [game mode](https://www.windowscentral.com/how-enable-disable-game-mode-windows-10) enabled.
-It allows windows to provide dedicated cores and resources to osu!.
+It allows Windows to provide dedicated cores and resources to osu!.
 - Open task manager and order the list (under Details) by CPU.
-Look for any high CPU usage when spikes occurs, for instance by a background virus or malware scanner.
-You can run osu! windowed or leave task manager on a second display to diagnose this while you are playing / running a beatmap in autoplay.
+Look for any high CPU usage when spikes occur, for instance by a background virus or malware scanner.
+You can run osu! windowed or leave task manager on a second display to diagnose this while you are playing or running a beatmap in autoplay.

 ### Input latency